 *Note: when using Write-N-Cite off-campus, you will need to enter Drexel’s Group Code for access: RWDrexelU

 Using One line/Cite View: One Line/Cite View allows you to insert temporary citation placeholders from your RefWorks database while you write your document.
 Your bibliography is generated and included at the end of your paper and the in-text citations or footnotes are formatted properly, according to the style you choose.
 Any user can generate a bibliography using One Line/Cite View, however, users who do not use Microsoft Word as their word processor or users who use a browser other than Internet Explorer should use One Line/Cite View (instead of Write-N-Cite) to insert citation placeholders in documents.
 See full instructions for using One line/Cite View here and a more visual tutorial here.

 Using RefShare, you can make a list of citations from your RefWorks account public, either on the Drexel Shared Folders list, or via a URL that you can email, or post on a webpage.
 RefShare can be used for course readings, to share citations for a research project, or even for favorite books.
 A Comments feature can be turned on to allow feedback on the readings in a list.

 RefWorks provides a very helpful step-by-step tutorial (http://www.refworks.com/tutorial/), which can be viewed online or printed.

-And help is always available in the libraries -- visit the Reference Desk, or contact a Reference Librarian.
+And help is always available in the libraries -- visit a service desk, or contact a liaison librarian.